-This could also possible, that, Steam is installing updates in the background, and, that’s why Steam client is not responding.
+This could also be possible, that, Steam is installing updates in the background, and, that’s why the Steam client is not responding.
 Or maybe, last time you closed the steam App unexpectedly during the game update installation.
 Well, no worries, we’re here to help.
 Here are the common causes and fixes for this problem.
 Also, if Razer Synapse not opening, then you can read our article to fix it.

 First, I suggest you perform an Internet Speed Test.
 And, If your ping and Internet speed is normal.
 Then, you can either check this website called: Is Steam Down?
 If the site shows Steam is up, then the issue might be something else.